 Some form of after-hours on-call care is standard at almost every concierge medicine practice.
 After all, the peace of mind from knowing you’ll get the care you need when you need it is one of the main pros of concierge medicine.

 - PartnerMD: We guarantee 24/7/365 access to a PartnerMD physician in your area.
 Our doctors split time handling after-hours, weekend, and holiday coverage.

-This means you will always be speaking to a doctor in your local PartnerMD office, and never a nurse practitioner or physician assistant.
+This means you will always speak to a doctor in your local PartnerMD office, and never a nurse practitioner or physician assistant.

 - MDVIP: Doctors at MDVIP provide 24/7 access for their patients via pager, phone, or email after hours, on weekends, or on a holiday.